A Framework for Flutter Part 2

 Let’s begin with screenshots of the two example app’s StatefulWidgets.
-Keep in mind, they now have a ‘Controller’ component to store the ‘business rules’ and perform any necessary event handling.
-The second screenshot of the StatefulWidget, MyHomePage, is pretty uneventful.
+Keep in mind, that they now have a ‘Controller’ component to store the ‘business rules’ and perform any necessary event handling.
+The first screenshot of the StatefulWidget, MyHomePage, is pretty uneventful.
 Its one lone instance variable, title, is set to final as it should be leaving just the createState() function to instantiate its accompanying State object.
 There’s no sign of its Controller.

-On the contrary, the first screenshot of the StatefulWidget, Page1, has no qualms instantiating its Controller class (unimaginatively called Controller) right off the hop in its initializer list.
+On the contrary, the second screenshot of the StatefulWidget, Page1, has no qualms instantiating its Controller class (unimaginatively called Controller) right off the hop in its initializer list.
 Its instance variable, con, is set to final so that’s perfectly acceptable, but why is the controller object being used in the StatefulWidget??
 That’s because its State class is private with a leading underscore.
 You see, a public API is being implemented in the StatefulWidget with the function onPressed().
 It’s actually incrementing its counter in the StatefulWidget?!
 You’ll see why shortly.

 I Like Screenshots.
 Tap Caption For Gists.